Trust the proven experience and record of success of our attorneys. Let us put our more than 75 years of combined legal experience to work for you.

 Chemical burns typically occur in manufacturing plants and industrial settings.
 Contact with industrial chemicals such as acids, alkalis, or flammable liquids such as paint thinners and gasoline may cause chemical burns and the damage may continue to spread for a period of time after exposure to the chemical.
 Victims of chemical burns, which also are known as caustic burns, often experience severe pain.
 Significant chemical burns often require transfer to a burn center.

-Electrical burns may be caused by contact with machinery, defective household appliances, electrical switch boxes, downed power lines and police stun guns.
-Electrical current can cause abnormal heart rhythms, muscle contractions, cardiac arrest, loss of limbs and extensive tissue damage.
+Electrical burns may be caused by contact with machinery, defective household appliances, electrical switch boxes, downed power lines, and police stun guns.
+Electrical currents can cause abnormal heart rhythms, muscle contractions, cardiac arrest, loss of limbs, and extensive tissue damage.

 What is the Classification of Burn Injuries?

-More severe burns that penetrate into deeper tissue require specialized emergency medical care, cosmetic surgery and intensive long-term rehabilitation at a burn center such as the University of Alabama Birmingham Hospital Burn Center or the University of South Alabama Burn Center in Mobile, which take burn patients from throughout the state of Alabama.
+More severe burns that penetrate into deeper tissue require specialized emergency medical care, cosmetic surgery, and intensive long-term rehabilitation at a burn center such as the University of Alabama Birmingham Hospital Burn Center or the University of South Alabama Burn Center in Mobile, which takes burn patients from throughout the state of Alabama.